jistjoalal/resource-share/README.md

   - similar to commoncore site (pick grade, domain -> standard)
   - type like a search box
 - a way of reporting dead links?
+- a way of dynamically rendering subject pages (CCMath, CCELA)?

 - ill math new resources @ end of july